xcart/xcart-docs/_pages/kb_en/modules/back_in_stock/admin.md

 ## Exporting Product Notification Subscriptions

-The Back in Stock addon facilities allow a store admin to export product notification subscriptions in a .csv file to get a more detailed information on the timing and to use this information for the possible future references.
+The "Back in Stock Notifications" addon facilities allow a store admin to export product notification subscriptions in a .csv file to get a more detailed information on the timing and to use this information for the possible future references.

 In order to export subscriptions for product notifications do as follows:
 1. Open the **Export to CSV / spreadsheets** page of your store Admin area (**Catalog** -> **Export**).
 Make sure you are viewling the _New export_ tab: